 Fish curry in 35 minutes?
 It can be done.
 This fish dish calls on tamarind water, coconut milk, turmeric and frozen, finely shredded coconut.
 Serve with steamed rice, store-bought lime pickle and eggplant chutney for an instant banquet.

 Introduced to India from the Portuguese, vinegar is now a popular ingredient in Goan cuisine, bestowing dishes with a deliciously sharp edge.
 In this prawn balchão, coconut vinegar brings the tang, complementing the fiery, pickle-like tomato sauce.

-Grab your mortar and pestle for this south-west Indian specialty: prawns in spicy Kerala-style sauce.
-The creamy coconut base is peppered with tamarind; cumin, fenugreek and mustard seeds; turmeric, paprika and curry leaves.
+Grab your mortar and pestle for this south-west Indian speciality: prawns in a spicy Kerala-style sauce.
+The creamy coconut base is peppered with tamarind; cumin, fenugreek and mustard seeds; turmeric, paprika and curry leaf.